Last updated

 1. Introduction

 Connectome GmbH ("Connectome," "we," "us," or "our") is committed to protecting your privacy.
-This Privacy Policy outlines how we collect, use, disclose, and safeguard your personal data when you visit our website https://www.connectome.health/ ("Website") and interact with our services, including participation in the LUCID: Understanding the Connection Between Lifestyle and fNIRS-Defined Brain States research study ("the Study").
+This Privacy Policy outlines how we collect, use, disclose, and safeguard your personal data when you visit our website https://www.connectome.health/ ("Website") and interact with our services, including your use of our website, platform, and related services (together, the “Services”).

 We comply with applicable data protection regulations, including the General Data Protection Regulation (GDPR) and the UK Data Protection Act 2018.